Mission23/.github/profile/README.md

+# let's talk
+The Creator says now we can have a two way dialog, you can comment on commits and join in the discussions on this repo and the github.com/mission23 org page.

+this is gonna be awesome.

 # UPDATE:
 The Creator has instructed that we only use the vault for all updates.
 Read the commits especially the extended descriptions on MCBCMF/MCBCMassacre